DrChooper/BIOC4001_RBP/more/WorkShop2.md

-# **Workshop: Analysing EMSAs for RNA-RBP Interactions**
+# **Workshop: Analysing RNA-RBP Interaction Experiments**

 ## **Overview**
-This page summarises the RBP workshop for practicing the analysis of **Electrophoretic Mobility Shift Assays (EMSAs)** used to study RNA-Protein interactions.
+This page summarises the RBP workshop for practicing the analysis of **Electrophoretic Mobility Shift Assays (EMSAs)** and other methods used to study RNA-Protein interactions.
 The workshop focuses on interpreting key experimental data from **Miranda et al. (2017, 2018) and McDermott et al. (2019)**, with guided questions to enhance understanding.

 ## **Core Questions for Each Figure**
-For each EMSA experiment, consider the following:
+For each experiment, consider the following:

 1. **Why was this experiment done?**
    - What hypothesis or research question does this address?